Transformers Simulate MLE for Sequence Generation in Bayesian Networks: Experiments

 \paragraph{ACSIncome.} The task is a binary classification problem with categorical features.
 The ACSIncome dataset encompasses five years of data from approximately 3.5 million U.S. households, including information on citizenship, education, employment, marital status, and other attributes.
 The objective of this study is to predict whether an individual's annual income exceeds \$50,000.
 We utilize the version curated by \cite{ding2021retiring}, which excludes individuals younger than 16 years of age and those who worked fewer than 1 hour per week in the previous year.
 The income threshold of \$50,000 is consistent with that used in the UCI Adult Dataset \cite{adult_2}.

-\paragraph{Distribution Shift in the Dataset.} According to the analysis in \cite{liu2024need}, both the ACSIncome and ACSPublicCoverage datasets exhibit significant distributional shifts across different U.S. states and the year of data collection.
-This phenomenon shows a potential benefit of using Bayesian Inference for these tasks, where parameter heterogeneity occurs due to the difference of states and years.
+\paragraph{Distribution Shift in the Dataset.} According to the analysis in \cite{liu2024need}, both the ACSIncome and ACSPublicCoverage datasets exhibit significant distributional shifts across different U.S. states and years of data collection, indicating strong heterogeneity in the conditional distributions across states and years.
+According to our analysis, transformers have the strength to capture dependency relationships among variables (i.e., the graph structure of the Bayesian network) by utilizing all available data, while estimating conditional probabilities based on the context.
+Therefore, we expect that transformers may offer potential benefits for these tasks.

 \paragraph{Setup.} We partitioned the data by state, designating one state (CA) as the test set and the rest as the training set.
 We consider each state and year combination is a context, i.e., $(\text{CA}, 2014)$ and $(\text{CA}, 2015)$ and $(\text{MA}, 2014)$ are three different contexts, meaning they share the same Bayesian network structure, but has different parameters.
-Our training data contains $245$ context ($49 \times 5$), which contains $5$ years of data of $49$ states in the US.
+Our training data contains $245$ contexts ($49 \times 5$), which contains $5$ years of data of $49$ states in the US.
 Our testset contains $5$ years of data of the state of California (CA), and we evaluate model's performance on these $5$ years separately since we assume they are $5$ different contexts.
 There are 10 variables in the network/feature, with different dimensions.
 To simply the scope of the experiments, we merge some categories (within a variable) together as described in Appendix~\ref{experiment-details:real-data}.
 For more training details, please also refer to Appendix~\ref{appendix:exp-details}.

 \paragraph{Baselines.} We compare Transformers to a 2-layered FeedForward ReLU Network (FFN).
 Similar to our settings for the synthetic dataset, we vary $N_{\text{test}}$ for transformers.
 For FFN, we use $N_{\text{test}}$ as the size of their training data, and train FFN with it.
 Note that in our synthetic settings, baselines like naive inference and MLE are also only exposed to the ICL examples.
 Therefore, we conduct our experiments on FFN with the same approach.
 The 2-layer FFN has hidden dimension of $(50, 100)$.
 We repeat both baselines for 20 runs and plot the average and standard deviation of their test accuracy.
 We use $N_{\text{test}} = [5, 100, 200, 300, 400, 500, 600]$.